continuouscoordination/principles/en/05-spare-the-meetings.md

 # 05: Spare the meetings

-**The answer to everything can’t be “have a meeting”.
+**The answer to everything can’t be “have a meeting.”
 Zoom fatigue is real, and people need big blocks of time to do deep work.
 Save meetings for the high-value stuff — collaborating, team-building — and use async tools for the rest.**

 ## The theory